AdobeDocs/analytics-1.4-apis/src/pages/guides/reporting-api/report-description/dimensions.md

-# Analytics Elements
+# Analytics Elements (Dimensions)

-Provides a list of elements available in Analytics.
+Provides a list of dimensions available in Analytics.

 An *element* is a structure that further breaks down (organizes) the a report's metrics data.
 For example, you can generate a report that breaks down a page view (metric) report by the Web browsers (element) used to access the page.
 The resulting report lists page views by Web browser type.
 As part of the report definition, you can specify the elements to include in the report in a [reportDescriptionElement](data_types/r_reportDescriptionElement.md#).